Safe Living

 - Ask management if they have a policy against installing intrusion alarms in individual apartments.
 If not, installation of a simple alarm system might be a good option for additional security at a relatively low expense.

 Keep in mind that looks can be deceiving.
-Just because a complex is new does not mean that it is safe.
-Look closely at the apartments you are considering.
+Just because a complex is new, it does not mean it is safe.
+Take a close look at the apartments you are considering.
 If they don't have the majority of the safety features listed above, you should probably keep looking.
-When it come to your safety you should not compromise.
+When it comes to your safety, you should not compromise.